Srijita-31/Hospital-Data-Analysis/README.md

 ## Features
 - Data cleaning and preprocessing of hospital records
-- Exploratory Data Analysis (EDA) to uncover trends and patterns
 - Visualizations to interpret data insights
 - Statistical analysis of patient and operational data